Is Project Payday a survey site worth joining? Welcome to my Project Payday Research review where we're going to find out!

 5. You Can Lose A Lot Of Money If You're Not VERY Careful

-Survey companies tell you to sign up for various free trials in return for a small reward, but unless you’re good at keeping track on a calendar, you could very easily find yourself charged a full month’s price for that magazine subscription.
+Survey companies tell you to sign up for various free trials in return for small rewards, but unless you're good at keeping track, you could easily find yourself charged a full month's price for that magazine subscription.

-Wind back the clock 10 or 15 years and you there was a lot of money to be made filling out online surveys, nowadays though, companies have changed the way they do their consumer research meaning survey sites like this one are almost obsolete.
+Wind back the clock 10 or 15 years and there was a lot of money in online surveys.
+Nowadays though, companies have changed the way they do their consumer research meaning sites like Project Payday are almost obsolete.

-So while they ask you questions about your cell phone, household income, whether or not you have children and what vehicles you have under the guise of pre-qualifying you for future surveys, what’s really happening is they’re finding out what offers they can promote to you directly to make money off of you.
+They ask you about your cell phone, household income, whether or not you have children and what vehicles you drive under the guise of prequalifying you for future surveys, but what's really happening is they're figuring out the best offers to send your way to make money off of you.

 Final Project Payday Review Rating: 4/100

-Their tagline is “Share your opinions and start earning cash and rewards today” but despite spending an hour sitting on my laptop answering some pretty invasive personal questions about myself, I didn’t make a dime.
+But despite spending an hour sitting on my laptop answering some pretty invasive and personal questions about myself, I didn't make a dime.

 How can I possibly recommend this as a legit money maker?

-That’s not to say Project Payday is a scam because I don’t think it is, but clearly, this is a huge time-waster and not worth bothering with.
+That's not to say Project Payday is a scam because I don't think it is, but clearly, this is not worth bothering with.

-If you’re serious about making money online, check out my complete hands-on review of Wealthy Affiliate where I outline how this training platform helped me go from being a full-time customer service agent to becoming financially free and travelling the world in under 12 months.
+Check out my SUPER in-depth Wealthy Affiliate review where I outline exactly how I went from call centre agent to financially free and travelling the world in 12 months.